The Definitive Guide To The Chicago Landlord Tenant Ordinance

 • If the tenant fails to comply with the Code or the rental agreement, the landlord, after giving 10 days written notice to the tenant, may terminate the rental agreement if tenant fails to correct the violation.

 • If the tenant fails to comply with the Code or the rental agreement, the landlord may request in writing that the tenant comply as promptly as conditions permit in the case of emergency, or within 14 days.
 If the breach is not corrected in the time period specified, the landlord may enter the dwelling unit and have the necessary work done.
-In this case, the tenant shall be responsible for all costs of repairs.
+In this case, the tenant shall be responsible for all costs of repairs, including roofing repairs which can be done by professionals like Roofer Broken Arrow and others.

 Security Deposits: